bicarbon8/automated-functional-testing/packages/aft-jira/README.md

 # AFT-Jira
-provides Jira result logging as well as test execution filtering for users of `aft-core` by implementing plugins for the `ReportingPlugin` and `TestExecutionPolicyPlugin` plugin base classes.
+provides Jira result logging as well as test execution filtering for users of `aft-core` by implementing plugins for the `ReportingPlugin` and `PolicyPlugin` plugin base classes.

 ## JiraReportingPlugin
 the `JiraReportingPlugin` extends from `ReportingPlugin` in `aft-core`. if enabled, this plugin will, upon receiving a failing test result, check for any existing open defects referencing the Test ID and if found, add a comment that the issue still exists or, if not found, will mark the defect as resolved. it can be enabled by including the following in your `aftconfig.json` file: